bitfocus/companion-module-renewedvision-pvp/HELP.md

 **Prepare PVP**

 Open Preferences in PVP, switch to the Network tab, and enable network API support.
-Note the settings on this page and they'll be needed to configure Companion.
+Note the settings as they'll be needed to configure Companion.

 **Configure Companion**